CyberShadow/Digger/README.md

     # perform incremental build (after changing a few source files)
     $ digger rebuild

+Run `digger` with no arguments for detailed usage help.

 ##### Bisecting

 To bisect D's history to find which pull request introduced a bug, first copy `bisect.ini.sample` to `bisect.ini`, adjust as instructed by the comments, then run: